 Frequently Asked Questions About Penetration Testing

-At Siege Cyber we understand that a penetration test can be intimidating if it’s the first time you have needed the service and most organisations have a lot of questions.
-Below is a number of questions we regularly receive.
-If you still need answers, please send us any questions and we will be happy to answer them for you.
+At Siege Cyber, we understand that a penetration test can be intimidating if it’s the first time you have needed the service, and most organisations have many questions.
+Below are several questions we regularly receive.
+If you still need answers, please send us any questions, and we will be happy to answer them for you.

 What is penetration testing?

-A Penetration Test (also known as ethical hacking, or a pen test) is an authorised hacking attempt, targeting your organisation’s IT network infrastructure, applications and employees.
-The purpose of the test is to identify security risks by actively attempting to exploit weaknesses in a controlled manner.
-Undertaking penetration testing allows you to proactively strengthen your organisation’s security practices.
+A Penetration Test (also known as ethical hacking or a pen test) is an authorised hacking attempt targeting your organisation’s IT network infrastructure, applications and employees.
+The test aims to identify security risks by actively attempting to exploit weaknesses in a controlled manner.
+Undertaking penetration testing allows you.

 What’s the difference between a vulnerability assessment and a penetration test?

-A vulnerability assessment is the process of identifying if an organisation’s systems/applications have potential known security vulnerabilities.
+A vulnerability assessment identifies if an organisation’s systems/applications have potential known security vulnerabilities.
 It involves one or more automated vulnerability scans, followed by a prioritised list of the vulnerabilities found, the severity and generic remediation advice.
-Scanning software is limited to identify only vulnerabilities it has signatures for (such as out-of-date software updates, incomplete deployment of security software etc).
-It cannot take into consideration business logic or find vulnerabilities that are unknown.
+Scanning software is limited to identifying only vulnerabilities it has signatures for (such as out-of-date software updates, incomplete deployment of security software etc.).
+It cannot consider business logic or find unknown vulnerabilities.
 Scans include networks, web applications, source code and ASV for PCI DSS.
-A penetration test has much greater potential breadth of scope and depth than a vulnerability assessment.
-It should only be conducted by certified cybersecurity professionals who use their experience and technical abilities to mimic multiple types of attack used by a cybercriminal, targeting both known and unknown vulnerabilities.
-Unlike a vulnerability scan, where identified vulnerabilities are not exploited, in a penetration test, the tester will modify their approach to provide proof of vulnerability through exploitation, to gain access to the secure systems or stored sensitive information that a malicious attack could compromise.
+A penetration test has a much greater potential breadth of scope and depth than a vulnerability assessment.
+It should only be conducted by certified cybersecurity professionals who use their experience and technical abilities to mimic multiple types of attacks used by a cybercriminal, targeting both known and unknown vulnerabilities.
+Unlike a vulnerability scan, where identified vulnerabilities are not exploited, in a penetration test, the tester will modify their approach to provide proof of exposure through exploitation to gain access to the security systems or stored sensitive information that a malicious attack could compromise.

 What is the penetration testing process?